albertbulenda/IBM-Data-Science-Professional-Certificate/README.md

 Therefore if I can accurately predict the likelihood of the first stage rocket landing successfully, I could determine the cost of a launch.
 With the help of my Data Science findings and models, the competing startup I have been hired by can make more informed bids against SpaceX for a rocket launch.

-Check out the course on: https://www.coursera.org/professional-certificates/ibm-data-science
+Check out the Specialization at: https://www.coursera.org/professional-certificates/ibm-data-science